danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 - MPAA Rating
 - Distributor

-To gather this data, the following sites were scraped using BeautfilSoup in Python:
+To gather this data, the following sites were scraped using BeautifulSoup in Python:

 - Revenue and Budgets: The-Numbers.com
 - Critic Scores: RottenTomatoes.com
 - Others: BoxOfficeMojo.com

+~300 data points were gathered for the model.

 ### Analysis

-Based on the above features, let’s try a linear regression model to associate ROI with these features:
+Based on the above features, let’s construct a linear regression model to associate ROI with these features:

-ROI = Critic Scores + Runtime + Release Size + Genre + MPAA + Distributor
+ROI = Critic Scores + Runtime + Widest Release + Genre + MPAA Rating + Distributor

 ### Results